 Engaging in Self-Care

 Regularly engaging in self-care is a way to make time for yourself and getting your needs met.
-Often, it is when your needs aren’t being met that you face the most cravings for alcohol and drugs.
+Often, when your needs aren’t being met, you face the most cravings for alcohol and drugs.

-Triggers for relapse can be general, but are mostly specific to the individual.
-In relapse, there is one core issue which is true for everyone who experiences it.
+Triggers for relapse can be general but are mostly specific to the individual.
+In relapse, there is one core issue that is true for everyone who experiences it.
 At some point, the brain goes back to thinking that using drugs and alcohol is the best idea.
-No matter the problem, no matter the consequence, the brain cannot be unconvinced that all of its obsessions and ruminating problems will be solved by the consumption of drugs and alcohol.
-People often fool themselves into believing they need just one more and are able to have just one more before fully regressing into substance abuse again.
-Discovering the various triggers and circumstances which encourage the brain to produce the symptoms of cravings is just one part of the relapse prevention process.
+No matter the problem, no matter the consequence, the brain cannot be unconvinced that the consumption of drugs and alcohol will solve all of its obsessions and ruminating problems.
+People often fool themselves into believing they need just one more and can have just one more before fully regressing into substance abuse again.
+Discovering the various triggers and circumstances that encourage the brain to produce cravings symptoms is just one part of the relapse prevention process.

 Relapse doesn’t have to happen ever again.
 You can win the fight against addiction.
 Design For Change provides refuge for individuals seeking recovery.
-For more information on our treatment programs and recovery services, call us today at: (877) 267-3646.
+For more information on our treatment programs and recovery services, call us today at 855-997-1372.